2018 SIMRACINGHUB F1 LEAGUE SPORTING REGULATIONS

-2.6 - The Championship's official rFactor 2 mod is "SRHF1_2017_RX" where "X" is the Event number taking place at the given calendar time.
-The 3D models of the mod are made by Hendrie Klink (HJK), original physics by Studio 397 and Nicola Acciarri, and modifications made by the SRH and FiHS Management.
+2.6 - The Championship's official rFactor 2 mod is "SRHF1_2018_RX" where "X" is the Event number taking place at the given calendar time.
+The 3D models of the mod are made by "ASR", original physics by Studio 397 and "ASR", and modifications made by the SRH and FiHS Management.

 2.7 - Updates to the official mod are permitted in case but not limited to the following flaws: incorrect brake wear, incorrect engine wear, incorrect fuel tank capacity, and/or any flaw caused after an added feature in a newer rFactor 2 build once the Championship has started.
-The update(s) may only address the flaws stated and must be approved by 75% of all competitors actively involved in the Championship.
+Furthermore, visual and/or audio related updates are permitted and released at the discretion of the SRH Management.